kamerynjw/kamerynjw.github.io/research/talks/2019-may-asl.md

 layout: page
 title: "Inner mantles and iterated HOD"
 permalink: /research/talks/2019-may-asl/
-excerpt: "This is a contributed talk at the 2019 ASL Annual North American Meeting on Tuesday, 21 May 2019.
+excerption: "This is a contributed talk at the 2019 ASL Annual North American Meeting on Tuesday, 21 May 2019.
 It is about joint work with Jonas Reitz.
 An inner model..."
 ---

 This is a contributed talk at the [2019 ASL Annual North American Meeting](https://asl2019.commons.gc.cuny.edu/) on Tuesday, 21 May 2019.
 It is about joint work with Jonas Reitz.